ece362-purdue/lab0-intro/README.md

 Under the `src` folder, create a new file called `main.c`.
 In it, write a `main` function in C to create two `int` variables `x` and `y`, and in an infinite for loop, increment `x` until it reaches 10.
 When `x` reaches 10, increment `y` and reset `x` to 0.
 (Just a silly example to test our debugger).
 Press Ctrl-S to save.

 (We won't call the `internal_clock` function yet - we're just testing the debugger for now.)

+> [!IMPORTANT]
+> Commit all your code and push it to your repository now.
+Use a descriptive commit message that mentions the step number.

 ## Step 5: Build and Debug a Project